Closer (Nine Inch Nails song): Music video

 Several times, Reznor, wearing leather pants, floats and rotates through the air, suspended by invisible wires.
 There are also scenes of Reznor being blown back by a wind machine while wearing aviator goggles.
-Mark has stated:
+Romanek has stated:

 These images were inspired by the work of Joel-Peter Witkin, as well as by the Brothers Quay's animated short film Street of Crocodiles.
+Other artworks visually referenced in the video include Man Ray's Object to Be Destroyed, Francis Bacon's Figure with Meat, and photos by James Van Der Zee.
 For the television version, certain removed scenes were replaced with a title card that read "Scene Missing," and the instances of the word fuck being edited out were accompanied by a stop in the video motion, making it appear as if the stop was a result of defective film (this was supposedly done to make sure the flow of the song was not affected).
 According to Romanek, the video was filmed using "a slightly out of date film stock but it was still a contemporary film stock."

 The unedited version of the video was shown on Playboy TV's music video show Hot Rocks in 1994.
 In mid-2002, the unedited version aired on MTV2 as part of a special countdown showcasing the most controversial videos ever to air on MTV.
 This countdown was only shown late at night due to the sexually explicit imagery of "Closer" and several other videos.

 In 2006, "Closer" was voted No. 1 in a VH1 Classic poll, "20 Greatest Music Videos of All Time."

 In retrospect, Reznor said of the video that "The rarest of things occurred: where the song sounded better to me, seeing it with the video.
 And it's my song."

 The unedited video is included in Closure, The Downward Spiral (DualDisc), Directors Label Volume 4: The Work Of Director Mark Romanek and Vevo, and it is available for download from the United States iTunes Store under the band's page.
 Behind-the-scenes footage with commentary by Romanek is included in Closure (DVD) and Directors Label.
 It is also available on YouTube, and was previously flagged there before this restriction was lifted.